The BioFiles - Bill Hubick

 Synonyms

-The batman moth (Coelostathma discopunctana) is a moth of the family Tortricidae.
-It was first described by James Brackenridge Clemens in 1860.[2]
+Coelostathma discopunctana, also known as the batman moth[2][3] or simply the batman,[4] is a species of moth in the family Tortricidae.
+It was described by James Brackenridge Clemens in 1860.[1][2]
+The common name refers the dark forewing makings that can resemble the logo of Batman.[2]

 Description

+The wingspan is 11–15 mm.[2]
 The batman moth rests with its forewings tucked behind its hindwings, giving the moth a flattened, rounded-triangle like shape.
-Their wingspan is 11–15 mm.
 They have an overall light tan coloration, often with a darker patch at the lowermost margins of the forewings.
-There is a black dot on each forewing above this patch.
-They may be confused with the very similar looking Sparganothoides lentiginosana[2].
+There is a black dot on each forewing above this patch.[citation needed] They may be confused with the very similar looking Sparganothoides lentiginosana.[2][4]

 Ecology